laravel/spark-docs/notifications.md

 When a notification is created, Spark will fire the `Laravel\Spark\Events\NotificationCreated` event, which your application can listen for to do work after a notification is created.

-<a name="sending-laravel-53-notifications"></a>
+<a name="sending-laravel-notifications"></a>
-## Sending Laravel 5.3 Notifications
+## Sending Laravel Notifications

+> **Note:** Before using this feature, check out the [Laravel notification documentation](https://laravel.com/docs/notifications).

-Spark also allows you to send notifications using the Laravel 5.3 notification system.
+Spark also allows you to send notifications using the Laravel \notification system.
 To create a notification, you may use the following Artisan command:

 ```
 php artisan make:notification TaskCompleted